AdguardTeam/KnowledgeBase/docs/mac/solving problems/protect-mail-activity.md

 ## In a nutshell

-Apple's Mail app now uses a proxy to hide a user's IP Address when downloading images from emails.
+Apple's Mail app now uses a proxy to hide a user's IP address when downloading images from emails.

 ![Mail privacy protection](https://cdn.adguard.com/content/kb/ad_blocker/mac/mac_protectMailActivity.jpg)

 However, it won't work if there's an active VPN connection.
 As it treats AdGuard as a VPN, it won't preload images automatically.